Hope of Israel Ministries (Church of YEHOVAH):

 This is an interesting thesis which, incidentally, Armstrong lifted -- almost intact -- from the book Judah's Scepter and Joseph's Birthright, by J. H. Allen!
 BUT, HOWEVER, THIS THESIS HAS BEEN DEVELOPED FROM AN INCORRECT UNDERSTANDING OF EZEKIEL 21!
 Let Greg Doudna explain:

-Other translations render these critical verses in the following manner: "Now to you, O profane wicked prince of Israel [Zedekiah], whose day has come, whose iniquity shall end, thus says the Lord God: 'Remove the turban, and TAKE OFF THE CROWN; nothing shall remain the same.
+The New King James Version renders these critical verses in the following manner: "Now to you, O profane wicked prince of Israel [Zedekiah], whose day has come, whose iniquity shall end, thus says the LORD God: 'Remove the turban, and TAKE OFF THE CROWN; nothing shall remain the same.
 Exalt the lowly, and abase the exalted.
 OVERTHROWN, OVERTHROWN, I will make it [David's throne] OVERTHROWN!
 IT SHALL BE NO LONGER, until He [the Messiah] comes whose right it is, and I will give it to Him."
-(New King James Version).
+[1]

 The biblical picture here is that there is a break or interregnum in David's Judaic line from the time of Zedekiah's downfall to the return of the Messiah.
 Amos prophesies what will happen when the Messiah returns: